unlogicaldev/slime/README.md

 # slime

 microservice with queue

-this project is async microservice daemon project
+this project is async microservice daemon for Real-time Messaging project

 comming soon...